-You must get approval from each Indian Tribe participating in self-governance by resolution or other official action.
+Applicant must get approval from each Indian Tribe participating in self-governance by resolution or other official action.
 See 25 U.S.C.
 5383 (c)(1)(B).

-You must show a history of financial stability and ability to manage finances for 3 consecutive fiscal years prior to application.
+Applicant must show a history of financial stability and ability to manage finances for 3 consecutive fiscal years prior to application.
 See 25 U.S.C.
 5383 (c)(1)(C).

-Meeting the eligibility criteria for a Negotiation Cooperative Agreement does not mean that a Tribe or Tribal Organization (T/TO) is eligible for participation in the IHS TSGP under Title V of the ISDEAA.
+Meeting the eligibility criteria for a Negotiation Cooperative Agreement does not mean that a T/TO is eligible for participation in the IHS TSGP under Title V of the ISDEAA.
 See 25 U.S.C.
 5383, 42 CFR 137.15-23.